martin-dold/smartMug/README.md

 - *Service name*: smartmug
 - *Service type*: \_smartmug.\_tcp

 The Android App is listening for providers of the smartmug service type.
-Using the identifier read from the SmartMug barcode, the is able to select the correct mug to connect to out of the list of available mugs within the network.
+Using the identifier read from the SmartMug bar code, the is able to select the correct mug to connect to out of the list of available mugs within the network.

 ## SmartMug Protocol